AndrewRose/Phacman/README.md

 Who's packaged the most packages?
 ```
+SELECT
+  packager,
-select packager, count(1) as count from phacman_package_repo group by packager order by count desc;
+  count(1) as count
+FROM
+  phacman_package_repo
+GROUP BY packager
+ORDER BY count DESC;
 ```

 List groups and their packages
 ```
-select a.name as groupName, d.name as packageName from phacman_group as a left join phacman_package_groups as b on a.id = b.groupId left join phacman_package_version as c on b.packageVersionId = c.id left join phacman_package as d on c.packageId = d.id;
+SELECT
+  a.name AS groupName,
+  d.name AS packageName
+FROM
+  phacman_group AS a LEFT JOIN
+  phacman_package_groups AS b ON a.id = b.groupId LEFT JOIN
+  phacman_package_version AS c ON b.packageVersionId = c.id LEFT JOIN
+  phacman_package AS d ON c.packageId = d.id;
 ```